 - Church Visitor Hospitality.

-All of these items (maybe with the exception of Imposition) all support the work of evangelism, but individually, they fall short of the destination:
+Each of these items (maybe with the exception of Imposition) can support the work of evangelism, but individually, they fall short of the destination:

 calling people to repentance, to personal faith in Jesus Christ as Savior and Lord, to active membership in the church and obedient service in the world.

-This is the point Dever makes repeatedly in the article: “We need to stop mistaking other Christian activities for the spreading of the gospel.”
+As Dever wisely writes, “We need to stop mistaking other Christian activities for the spreading of the gospel.“

-I would take issue perhaps with one of Dever’s assertions: Imposition.
+I would nuance one of Dever’s assertions: Imposition.

 It’s important to understand that the message you are sharing is not merely an opinion but a fact.
 That’s why sharing the gospel can’t be called an imposition, any more than a pilot can impose his belief on all his passengers that the runway is here and not there.